Large Language Model Agents Are Not Always Faithful Self-Evolvers: Evaluation of Experience Faithfulness

 \subsection{Faithfulness under Joint Raw \& Condensed Access}

 We begin by examining settings where both {raw} and {condensed} experiences are simultaneously provided to the agent.
 Figure~\ref{fig:expel_gpt_4o} reports results in the offline ExpeL framework, while Figure~\ref{fig:dc_gpt_4o} shows online performance using the Dynamic CheatSheet setup.
-Additional results from Qwen3-235B-A22B are included in Appendix~\ref{app:qwen_appendix}, affirming the consistency of our conclusions across model architectures.
+To further validate the generality of our findings, we additionally replicate the same analysis on stronger models, including Qwen3-235B-A22B and Claude-Sonnet-4.6 (Appendix~\ref{app:qwen_appendix}).
+Across both open-weight and frontier closed-source models, we observe highly consistent patterns, affirming that the raw--condensed faithfulness asymmetry is not restricted to a particular model family.
 This setting provides our first set of faithfulness insights.

 {\textbf{Faithfulness to raw experience is strong and robust.}} Across both frameworks, we find that removing raw experience (\texttt{w/o Raw Exp.}) reliably causes substantial performance degradation on most tasks, demonstrating that raw experience is indeed a primary contributor to performance.
 Perturbing raw trajectories, particularly through \texttt{Empty} or \texttt{Irrelevant} replacements, produces similarly severe declines.
 These results indicate that agents truly leverage the semantic and temporal structure encoded in raw trajectories.